drcount-root/JavaScript-Concepts/Debouncing-And-Throttling/README.md

 Resizing events to prevent too many layout recalculations while the user is resizing the window.

 ### Throttling: if the diff betw 2 func call is equal to the time delay fixed, then its debouncing.

+### Throttling is used to call a function after every millisecond or a particular interval of time only the first click is executed immediately.

+### Throttling functions generate function calls at a predetermined rate.

 In JavaScript, throttling is a technique used to limit the rate at which a function can be called.
 It is a way of ensuring that a function is not called more often than a certain frequency, by allowing only a certain number of calls within a certain time period.